dartoon/galight/README.md

 * Search PSF stars in the FOV.
 * Estimate the background noise level.
 * Cutout the target object galaxies (QSOs) and prepare the materials to model the data.
-* Model them QSOs and galaxies using 2D Sersic profile and scaled point source, based on ``lenstronomy``.  <https://github.com/sibirrer/lenstronomy>
+* Model them QSOs and galaxies using 2D Sersic profile and scaled point source, based on [``lenstronomy``](https://github.com/sibirrer/lenstronomy).

-Demonstration:
+Notebooks:
 ------------
 The notebooks of demonstrating how to use ``decomprofile`` can be found in: https://github.com/dartoon/decomprofile_notebooks

-The data used in the example notebook can be found `here` <https://drive.google.com/file/d/1ZO9-HzV8K60ijYWK98jGoSoZHjIGW5Lc/view?usp=sharing>
+The data used in the example notebook can be found [here](https://drive.google.com/file/d/1ZO9-HzV8K60ijYWK98jGoSoZHjIGW5Lc/view?usp=sharing)

 Installation